World Tuberculosis Day - 2018

 In 2017, the first World Health Organization Ministerial Conference on TB took place, where over 120 national delegations adopted the “Moscow Declaration to End TB".
 Following this commitment, in 2018, the first UN General Assembly High-Level Meeting on TB will be held.
 Political commitment is high on the agenda ahead of World TB Day 2018, and many are calling for stronger leadership to end TB.
 Negligence of TB can be dangerous, even in low-incidence settings, due to the presence difficult-to-treat drug resistant TB and increased population mobility.

 The EU/EEA TB notification rate of is declining only by around 4% each year, when a decline of at least 10% is needed to reach the Sustainable Development Goals and global End TB Strategy targets.
 To further efforts to end TB, ECDC is championing the standardisation of whole genome sequencing (WGS) in the EU/EEA to enable tracing of transmission routes and emerging TB clones and the rapid identification of cross-border clusters.
-ECDC will publish its annual joint surveillance report with WHO regional office for Europe ahead of World TB Day 2018.
+ECDC published its annual joint surveillance report with WHO regional office for Europe ahead of World TB Day 2018.

 Latest news & reports